PHP Operators

 <?php

-To force the evaluation in a particular order, you put the expression inside parentheses ()
+To force the evaluation in a particular order, you put the expression inside parentheses (), for example:

 <?php

-In this tutorial, you have briefly learned about the most commonly used PHP operators.
+This tutorial briefly taught you about the most commonly used PHP operators.